 The tube shunt is made of silicone and covered with the eyes external lining.
 The surgery is performed as an outpatient procedure under local anesthesia.

-The majority of patients experience a reduction in eye pressure and preservation of vision following tube shunt surgery.
+The majority of patients experience a reduction in eye pressure and preservation of vision following tube shunt surgery and trabeculectomy.

 Complications include loss of vision, bleeding, infection, corneal edema, cataract, ocular misalignment causing double vision, low eye pressure, or serous choroidal detachment.
-Serious complications are uncommon, but patients who have received tube shunt surgery do require careful management and close follow up.
+Serious complications are uncommon but do require careful management and close follow up.

 Glaucoma can cause permanent loss of vision.
 Topical drops and laser treatment are usually adequate to lower eye pressure and preserve vision.
 In more advanced cases, surgical treatment is necessary to control the disease.
-Glaucoma tube shunt surgery is an effective technique to lower eye pressure in selected patients.
+Glaucoma tube shunt implant and trabeculectomy are effective techniques to lower eye pressure in selected patients.